saltyrtc/saltyrtc-meta/Protocol.md

 authenticated responder from the path the initiator is connected to by sending this message.
 The initiator MUST include the *id* field and set its value to the responder's identity the initiator wants to drop.
+In addition, it MAY include the *reason* field which contains an optional close code the server SHALL close the connection to the responder with.
 Before the message is being sent, the initiator SHALL delete all currently cached information about that responder (such as cached messages, cookie and sequence number(s)).

 Upon receiving a 'drop-responder' message, the server MUST validate that the messages has been received from an authenticated initiator.
 The server MUST validate that the *id* field contains a valid responder address (`0x02..0xff`).
+If a *reason* field exists, it must contain a valid close code (see *Close Code Enumeration*).
 It proceeds by looking up the WebSocket connection of the provided responder identity.
 If no connection can be found, the message SHALL be silently discarded but MAY generate an informational logging entry.
-If the WebSocket connection has been found, the connection SHALL be closed with a close code of `3004` (*Dropped by Initiator*).
+If the WebSocket connection has been found, the connection SHALL be closed with the provided close code of the *reason* field.
+If no *reason* field has been provided, the connection SHALL be closed with a close code of `3004` (*Dropped by Initiator*).

 The message SHALL be NaCl public-key encrypted by the server's session